 The calculation of entitlement to assistance with rent payments is similar to the current Housing Benefit system.
 However, there are some significant differences.
 The default position is that UC is paid direct to claimants as a single monthly sum – claimants are responsible for ensuring that the housing cost element is paid to the landlord to cover the rent due.
 This involves a behavioural change for most tenants of social landlords.
 Alternative Payment Arrangements and budgeting assistance may be available in certain circumstances where claimants struggle to adapt.
 In addition, there is a one month assessment period meaning that claimants may have to wait at least 5-6 weeks before receiving a payment.

 The roll-out of UC to date provides a basis on which the impact of claimants applying for UC can be assessed.
 In relation to the housing costs element, there are significant concerns about the impact of waiting periods and other delays on rent arrears, particularly in short-term temporary accommodation.
+On 23 November 2017 the Government announced that the 7 day initial ‘waiting period’ would be removed from February 2018.

 Following what it described as “compelling evidence of the problems in the rollout of Universal Credit in its recent follow ups” the Work and Pensions Select Committee re-launched its inquiry into UC in February 2017.
 The inquiry was not concluded before Parliament dissolved on 3 May 2017 but evidence submitted indicated issues around rent arrears and hardship experienced for those claiming UC.
 The then Employment Minister, Damien Hinds, responded to several issues raised in a letter of 1 March 2017.
 He pointed to the fact that some claimants had had rent arrears before claiming UC, and said that newly arising rent arrears were expected to be of a short duration.